Art Blog #112: Googling Is for Old People

 Google’s Biggest Problem?
 It’s Not The Algorithms, It’s Us

 You see, the problem for Google isn't just the changing habits of younger generations—it's how everything on the internet is moving faster, and Google is stuck trying to play catch-up.
-While TikTok is dropping knowledge in 10-second bursts of dopamine, Google is still asking you to click 12 links to find what you need.
+While ChatGPT or Perplexity is dropping knowledge in 10-second bursts of dopamine, Google is still asking you to click 12 links to find what you need.
 Not exactly the "fast and furious" vibe today's youth are craving.

 And don’t even get me started on voice search.
 Google’s all, “Hey, ask me anything, I’ll give you 18,000 options, you’ll get distracted by an ad, and by the time you remember what you were searching for, you’ll end up on Pinterest looking for sweater patterns.”
 It's a mess.